In many cases, a 50th anniversary is cause for celebration. For Corky the orca, however, five decades of captivity is no reason to party.

 - More than 40 orcas have died at SeaWorld—many far short of their natural life expectancy—from causes such as bacterial infections and fractured skulls.

-- Even today, bottlenose dolphins are used in cruel circus-style shows in which trainers stand on their faces and ride on their backs as if they were surfboards.
+- Even today, bottlenose dolphins are used in cruel circus-style shows.

 - In late 2018, a PETA veterinarian observed dolphins at all three SeaWorld parks and found animals with open wounds and extensive scarring on their faces and bodies.